-Route to getting wedding insurance
+How to find wedding insurance

 If you've read through the need-to-knows and think wedding insurance is right for you, follow our step-by-step plan to getting the best possible cover for the best price.

-Unfortunately many insurers have stopped selling new policies, due to coronavirus and the risk of cancellation but our steps to getting cover, including wedding insurance abroad, should help.
+Our steps to getting cover, including wedding insurance abroad, should help.

 Step 1 is essentially the prep, then pick the best policy you can from steps 2-4, and see if you can get cashback on top (step 5).